Moose Tales, Eleven short stories of the largest deer family.

 (aka: The Mooseman)

 This introduction does four things.
 It tells you who I am, how I got interested in moose, what you should know about moose, and why you should buy this book.

 Moose!
 Moose!
 Moose!
 I am Mark Allardyce (The Moose Man).
 I have been enthralled — my wife would say obsessed — by moose for some years now.
-I offer advice and answer questions about them on my online site http://www.all-about-moose.com, which I have run for five + years.
+I offer advice and answer questions about them on my online site https://www.all-about-moose.com, which I have run for ten plus years.

 If you’ve got a question, please get in touch.

 I am a teacher.
 I love to share my knowledge with those who want to learn.
 I've always enjoyed helping people!

 I started out as a ski instructor, became a machinist, and eventually a shop supervisor (in which capacity I trained new employees).